Skip to main content

 Why three models exist

 Federal regulation (45 CFR §302.56) requires every state to publish a numeric guideline for child support but doesn't prescribe the formula.
+Per 45 CFR §302.56, states must adopt a guideline, review it at least every four years, and apply it as a rebuttable presumption — but the choice of model is left to each state.
+The federal cross-state reference for these models is maintained by the HHS Office of Child Support Services (OCSS).
 States chose between three policy theories, each with a different answer to the same question: how much of household income should children receive?

 • Income Shares theory: children should receive the same proportion of parental income they would have received if the family remained intact.
 Both parents' incomes matter.